Case-IH 8790

 Corn cracker in Fiat-Hesston

 The grain shredding in the Fiat-Hesston worked completely differently than with all other chopper manufacturers: An extremely high-speed knife rotor rotated in the blower's ejection chute, which damaged the grains flying past and at the same time further accelerated the feed stream.
-The speed of this rotor was so high that its bearings were connected to the diesel engine's pressure lubrication system.

 Various patents from other manufacturers